Pitot theorem: Statement and converse

 A tangential quadrilateral is usually defined as a convex quadrilateral for which all four sides are tangent to the same inscribed circle.
 Pitot's theorem states that, for these quadrilaterals, the two sums of lengths of opposite sides are the same.
 Both sums of lengths equal the semiperimeter of the quadrilateral.

 The converse implication is also true: whenever a convex quadrilateral has pairs of opposite sides with the same sums of lengths, it has an inscribed circle.
 Therefore, this is an exact characterization: the tangential quadrilaterals are exactly the quadrilaterals with equal sums of opposite side lengths.

 Proof idea

 One way to prove the Pitot's theorem is to divide the sides of any given tangential quadrilateral at the points where its inscribed circle touches each side.
 This divides the four sides into eight segments, between a vertex of the quadrilateral and a point of tangency with the circle.
 Any two of these segments that meet at the same vertex have the same length, forming a pair of equal-length segments.
 Any two opposite sides have one segment from each of these pairs.
 Therefore, the four segments in two opposite sides have the same lengths, and the same sum of lengths, as the four segments in the other two opposite sides.

+One way to prove the converse of the theorem is to use three sides to construct the circle.
+Namely, construct the angle bisectors at B and C and let them intersect at point O - this will be the center of the circle.
+Let P, Q and R be the unique points on (respectively) AB, BC and CD which are closest to O. Lines from O to each of these points will meet the respective lines at a right angle.
+The distance |OQ| will be the radius of the circle.
+Using congruency tests (AAS) the distances |OP|, |OQ| and |OR| will all the same.
+Thus the sides AB, BC and CD are all tangential to the constructed circle.